How does Procter and Gamble approach sustainability?

 There are no green standards on laundry – is PGP laundry safe for the environment?

 Our commercial Tide is alkaline free, with a near neutral pH, and we have voluntarily eliminated phosphates in our laundry formulas.
-We also use safer detergent surfactants, for which P&G has received a Champion award from DfE's Safer Detergent Surfactant Initiative.
 In addition, our Tide Professional 2x concentrate formula minimizes packaging waste and saves water, gas, and labor.

 With products in virtually every North American home, P&G follows strict standards for both human and environmental safety.
 Our Product Safety & Regulatory Affairs (PS&RA) is responsible for ensuring that products and packages are designed to be safe for consumers and the environment, in compliance with the applicable laws and regulations everywhere they are sold.